What is Inflammation?

 - Processed foods

 - Stay away from refined oils, trans fats, hydrogenated fats

-- Minimize exposure to household solvents, plastics (Bisephenol A or BPA)’ these are in styrofoam products, detergents, flame retardents, toys, pesticides and any other environmental toxins that we are exposed to on a daily basis unknowingly.
-These are compounds that are referred to as Endocrine Disruptors (EDCs).
+- Minimize exposure to household solvents, and plastics (Bisphenol A or BPA)’ these are in styrofoam products, detergents, flame retardants, plastic toys, pesticides and any other environmental toxins that we are exposed to daily unknowingly.
+These are compounds that are referred to as Endocrine Disrupting Chemicals (EDCs).
 They are consumed, inhaled or taken in through the skin.

 - Workout and exercise

 - Load up on anti-inflammatory foods (focus on whole grains, vegetables [add leafy greens and coloured vegetables], lentils/legumes, tofu, nuts and seeds, fermented foods: Make vegetable half of your plate when eating)

 - Include healthy fats: Coconut, Flax, chia seeds, olive, avocados, omega-3 fatty acids

 - Control food habits like skipping breakfast, eating late at night, cooking on high heat, late-night snacking, skipping meals, pushing yourself with coffee and Indian teas

 - Make your diet that is balanced with alkaline and acid-forming foods including whole grains and lentils/beans

 In conclusion, inflammation is one of the biggest health conditions we are facing today, all disease stems from this condition.
 It is in our best interest to control inflammation.